jaimit25/Adhikaar-A7-/README.md

 to get the information regarding the latest schemes launched by government.

-So For The Technology we Choose are programming Language: Flutter and For Backend We used Firebase Which includes Authentication ,storage, firestore and firebase database.
+So For The Technology we Choose are programming Language: Flutter framework with dart and For Backend We used Firebase Which includes Authentication ,storage, firestore and firebase database.